cs411-alawini/sp25-cs411-team065-Good/doc/Conceptual and Logical Database Design.md

 ## 6. Hotel --- Relation
 - **Cardinality:** One-to-many (1..*)
-- **Description:** A hotel can be associated with multiple attractions, meaning one hotel can be recommended by several attractions.
+- **Description:** A hotel can be associated with multiple attractions, meaning several attractions can recommend one hotel.
 This relationship is represented in the Relation table, where the hotel is connected to multiple attractions.

 ## 7. Attraction --- Relation
 - **Cardinality:** One-to-many (1..*)
 - **Description:** An attraction can recommend multiple hotels, meaning one attraction can be associated with multiple hotels.
-This relationship is also captured in the Relation table, where the attraction is linked to multiple hotels.
+This relationship is also captured in the Relation table, which links the attraction to multiple hotels.

 # Relational Schema
 - **User**(id:INT [PK], name:VARCHAR(20), email:VARCHAR(20), password:VARCHAR(20))